Podcast: Play in new window | Download

-The diversity, equity, inclusion, and belonging (DEI&B) landscape has evolved significantly in the past five years, accelerated by culturally significant moments such as the murder of George Floyd in May 2020.
+The diversity, equity, inclusion, and belonging (DEI&B) landscape has evolved significantly, accelerated by culturally significant moments such as the murder of George Floyd in May 2020.
 Vitally, DEI&B is now seen as a strategic business driver rather than simply ‘the right thing to do.’
 This shift is embodied by a richer view of inclusion and belonging that supports organizations in the markets they serve, alongside the people they employ.

 Heather E. McGowan, future of work strategist and author of The Empathy Advantage, is the latest guest on the HRD Live Podcast.
 In this episode, we examine the rapidly changing work environment.
 McGowan offers advice on how organizations can keep up to speed by taking a more textured approach to diversity, equity, inclusion, and belonging.